082922 DI

 Dr. Taylor’s main research areas are medical education research, and microbiology and pathogenesis.
 She is specifically interested in the use of online learning modules for microbiology laboratory teaching, medical student peer assessment, investigation of the quality of life of Polio survivors; how the aquatic bacteria Plesiomonas shigelloides cause diarrhea and other infections in humans, and infections (including the antibiotic-resistant Staphylococcus aureus or (MRSA) among populations that are experiencing homelessness.

-Director, Diversity & Inclusion
+Coordinator, Diversity & Inclusion

-An image of Tiffany Williams
+An image of Brandon Harris

-Program Coordinator, Diversity & Inclusion
+Office Assistant, Diversity & Inclusion

 Diversity, Equity, and Inclusion Council